 - Underestimate how emotionally draining it can be when supporting a grieving person.
 Make sure you take care of yourself too.

 Grief is a natural process, and most people will cope with help and support from family and friends.
-For those who need additional specialist help, Cruse offers free confidential support for adults and children, and this can be by telephone, email or face-to-face.
+For those who need additional specialist help, Cruse offers free confidential support for adults and children, and this can be by through our freephone National Helpline or network of local services.

 Helpline: 0808 808 1677